Get unmatched security and privacy protection with Avast One

 Mac parental controls are easy to set up and help you monitor screen time, block websites, and limit access to inappropriate content and personal photos.
 In this guide, you’ll learn how to quickly make your iMac or MacBook kid-safe.
-For even greater control, get GPS tracking alerts, detailed content blocking, screen-time monitoring, and more with Avast Family Space for mobile.
+Then, give your Mac comprehensive cybersecurity protection to make sure your kids avoid malware and other threats as they explore the online world.

 This article contains: